-Giving an abused cat a chance at a happy life is a wonderfully compassionate thing to do.
+Giving abused cats a chance at a happy life is a wonderfully compassionate thing to do.
 It’s undeniably easier to get a brand-new kitten and not have to worry about the damage that other people have inflicted upon her.
 Working with an abused cat requires endless love, patience, and time.
 On some days it can feel like you’ve taken two steps forward and ten steps back.
-However, the rewards of seeing a troubled cat begin to open up, trust, and lead a content life make every moment worth it.
+However, the rewards of seeing a troubled cat begin to open up, trust, and lead a contented life make every moment worth it.

 Arm Yourself with Knowledge

 When you are first in the process of adopting or otherwise obtaining an abused cat, find out as much information as you possibly can.
 Most rescues will do at least minimal testing of common triggers to see how the animal reacts.
 They should be able to tell you how the cat responds to other cats, dogs, and/or children.
 Depending on how much time they’ve had, they may also be able to tell you if the cat seems more comfortable around men or women.
 All of this information is crucial.
 If you are a woman with two kids at home, you’re going to face an even more uphill battle if you end up with a cat who is terrified of women and aggressive towards children.
 Helping a cat adapt to a new life is hard enough without those added roadblocks.
 Ask as many questions as you can about your prospective adoptee and her history.
 It’s helpful to know if the cat arrived two weeks ago or has been there for six months.
 Is she litter-box trained?
 Does she scratch up furniture when left unattended?
 Before you finalize an adoption, write down a list of all your questions and bring it with you to the shelter.
 Responsible shelters will have no problem answering as many of the questions as they can, as a well-matched adoption will decrease the likelihood of the cat being returned to the rescue.